-Effective January 1, 2019, the Division implemented a group Medicare Part D prescription drug plan known as an enhanced Employer Group Waiver Plan (EGWP) for all Medicare-eligible members covered under the Plan.
-For the period January 1 to June 30, 2019, the Plan received \$22,294 in EGWP funds from the Center of Medicare and Medicaid Services (CMS) through the EGWP Plan Sponsor, OptumRx.
+Effective January 1, 2019, the Division of Retirement and Benefits (the Division) implemented a group Medicare Part D prescription drug plan known as an enhanced Employer Group Waiver Plan (EGWP) for all Medicareeligible members covered under the Plan.
+For the fiscal year 2020, the Plan received \$108,886 in EGWP funds from the Center of Medicare and Medicaid Services (CMS) through the EGWP Plan Sponsor, OptumRx.

 The Plan also participates in the Medicare Part D retiree drug subsidy (RDS) program.
 A provision of Medicare Part D provides sponsors of postemployment healthcare funds the opportunity to receive an RDS payment if the sponsor's fund provides a prescription drug benefit that is actuarially equivalent to the Medicare Part D benefit.
-The RDS is equal to 28% of the amount of eligible prescription drug benefit costs of retirees who are eligible for, but not enrolled in, Medicare Part D, by virtue of continuing to be covered by the sponsor's fund.
-The Plan received an additional \$53,304 in fiscal year 2019 over fiscal year 2018 due to the timing of filing for and receipt of the RDS.
+The RDS is equal to 28% of the amount of eligible prescription drug benefit costs of retirees who are eligible for, but not enrolled in, Medicare Part D by virtue of continuing to be covered by the sponsor's fund.
+The Plan did not receive additional RDS funding in fiscal year 2020 whereas in fiscal year 2019 \$74,248 was received.

 Pharmacy rebates are reimbursed to the Plan by the third-party administrators.
 These rebates are recorded as revenue when received by the Plan.
-During fiscal year 2019, the Plan received \$117,852 compared to \$43,576 from fiscal year 2018 due to the timing of receipt of funds.
+During fiscal year 2020, the Plan received \$202,491 compared to \$117,852 from fiscal year 2019 due to the timing of receipt of funds.